unik-name/help-unikname/docs/integration-guides/business-account/creating-your-unikname-individual.md

 This pin code will be required everytime you need to access the application later and manage your @unikname.

 ![pin-code](./images/pin-code.png)
+## Coupon

+You can create @unikname with a minium of 15 characters for free.

+If you want to create special @unikname with less than 15 charaters, it requires a coupon. and if you have one, you can continue.

+Otherwise, contact us on [contact@unikname.com](mailto:contact@unikname.com) to request one.

 ## Subscribing to the Unikname newsletter